 Gluten free diets and coeliac disease

-In the past few years gluten has become a very popular topic in the world of nutrition and dietetics.
-There are people who need to avoid it altogether and people who have chosen to cut if from their diet in an effort to lose weight or feel better.
+In the past few years, gluten has become a popular topic in the world of nutrition and dietetics.
+Some people need to avoid gluten altogether and people who have chosen to cut if from their diet to lose weight or feel better.

 What is gluten?

 Gluten is a protein found in wheat, rye, barley, oats and any hybrid grains of these.
 These grains (and any ingredients derived from them) must be avoided when following a gluten-free diet.
 The obvious products to avoid are regular baked goods such as bread, breakfast cereals, cakes, biscuits, pastry, pasta, couscous, battered or crumbed foods.
-The good news is there are gluten free alternatives for many of these products available in supermarkets and specialty stores.
+The good news is there are gluten-free alternatives for many of these products available in supermarkets and specialty stores.
 When eating a gluten-free product, you may find it has a different texture or shape to a product that contains gluten.
-This is due to the elastic nature of gluten, which allows bread to rise and maintain shape, while providing a chewy texture or crunch.
+This difference in texture is due to the elastic nature of gluten, which allows bread to rise and maintain shape while providing a chewy texture or crunch.